MiroslavGannoha/SimpleChat/README.md

 Basic chat based on Node.js, Angular.js and Websockets

-To make it wark run server:
+To make it work run server:
 $ node server.js

 and sockets: